Dallas Toler-Wade

-Dallas Toler-Wade (born June 6, 1974) is an American musician, best known for his work in the ancient Egyptian-themed technical death metal band Nile.
+Dallas Toler-Wade (born June 6, 1974) is an American musician, best known for his work as guitarist, vocals and music writer in the ancient Egyptian-themed technical death metal band Nile.
 He is currently the guitarist, lead vocalist and primary songwriter of the metal band Narcotic Wasteland.

 Biography

 Toler-Wade started playing the drums at seven-years old.
 At the age of fourteen, he started learning to play the guitar.
 His career started as a drummer for the Greenville, South Carolina-based technical death metal band Lecherous Nocturne.
 During his tenure there, he was recommended to Karl Sanders of Nile and subsequently joined the band in September 1997 as a guitarist and vocalist.

-He left the band in October 2016.
-Nile announced the departure in February 2017.
+Toler-Wade is credited with writing the music for many of Nile's songs during his tenure.
+Below is a list of songs for which he composed the music: